 Digital nomads and remote workers know what they want, and they know what their options are.
 So, if you’re an HR director or the CEO of a company looking to attract and retain talent – whether freelancers or employees – you need to be mindful of these coliving trends and consider what they could do for your business.

+Here at Repeople, we represent the leading community of digital nomads and remote workers in the Canary Islands.
+Over the years, we’ve been joined by people from around the world.
 We manage coliving and cohousing spaces in Gran Canaria and Tenerife.
 Every year, we host hundreds of individuals, families, and employees who want to be part of the collaborative trend bringing work, leisure, well-being, and people together.

 A clear trend is emerging in terms of our attitudes to life and work – are you ready for the changes ahead?